-First, make sure to search your home and neighborhood equipped with favorite treats and squeaky toys to help coax them out.
+First, make sure to search your home and neighbourhood equipped with favourite treats and squeaky toys to help coax them out.
 In the house be sure to check carefully in all the hiding places (under the bed, crawl spaces, in closets…).
-When out in the neighborhood, take a picture with you and paper & pen to provide your phone number as you check with neighbors.
-Check in hiding places such as under decks or landscaping, in shed and garages if your neighbors will let you.
+When out in the neighbourhood, take a picture with you and paper & pen to provide your phone number as you check with neighbours.
+Check-in hiding places such as under decks or landscaping, in shed and garages, if your neighbours will let you.

 Take lost pet flyers with you to distribute if you can or come back later.
 For flyers, stick to 1 design to help stay in people’s minds, make sure it is legible and stands out.
 Many of the Internet resources below have flyer templates to make it easy!

 Local vet offices, pet stores and groomers may also have Lost & Found bulletin boards – check periodically and post your flyers there as well!

 But don’t forget to leave someone at home in case your pet returns!